Amin-ir/Squeezer/README.md

    - To use a shortened URL, simply enter it in your browser's address bar.
    - You will be redirected to the original long URL.

+## Shortening URL

+This project uses MD5 Encryption to shorten the link, and then encodes the output to Based-62, to make it readable to users.

 ## Authentication